Code-Institute-Submissions/acme-events/README.md

 In large part, testing was carried out manually through the development process, checking that each function worked as expected and checking whether various user behaviours or choices were appropriately handled.

 Some basic tools were also used, such as [W3C's HTML automator](https://validator.w3.org/).
-Although some warnings appeared in relation to Django's template language as this is not HTML, once these were removed or where possible ignored, the only remaning warnings are in relation to code from reliable external resources (e.g. Mailchimp).
+Although some warnings appeared in relation to Django's template language as this is not HTML, once these were removed or where possible ignored, the only remaining warnings are in relation to code from reliable external resources (e.g. Mailchimp).
 These do not negatively affect the site's functioning and as such, can be safely ignored.

 <img src="https://acme-events.s3.eu-west-1.amazonaws.com/media/readme/html-validator-homepage.png" alt="HTML validator for the site's homepage showing 3 warnings not requiring alteration" width="75%" height="auto">

-Similarly, WC3's CSS validator found no issues with the CSS, excepting two warnings to indicate vendor extensions which are intentional.
+Similarly, WC3's CSS validator found no issues with the CSS, except two warnings to indicate vendor extensions which are intentional.
 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"